microlens2023/microlens-dataset/README.md

 We upload a MicroLens-TOY folder, which contains 100 videos sampled randomly from MicroLens.
 The folder contains covers, audio files, video content as well as the textual caption of all 100 videos.

 We also upload a MicroLens-100K folder, which contains the interaction pair MicroLens-100K_pairs.tsv (each row indicates a user as well as the videos s/he interacted, sorted by the interaction timestamp), the audio files, the textual captions, and the corresponding cover files of all videos in MicroLens-100K (we add watermark for each image temporarily).
+Please note that the video content for MicroLens-100K is not provided at this time.

-For all modal data and interaction pairs of MicroLen-100K, MicroLen-1M and MicroLen, we will release them once accepted.
+For different types of modal data and the interaction pairs of MicroLen-100K, MicroLen-1M and MicroLen, we will release all of them once accepted.

 # Code